drocheam/optrace/docs/source/details/image_spectrum.rst

 Consequently, the detector can potentially be located within other surfaces.

-Rather than calculating a single surface hit, intersections are computed for all sections of a ray that lie within the detector's z-range.
+Rather than calculating a single surface hit, intersections are computed for all sections of a ray that lie within the detector's z-range specified by its surface shape.
 Once the coordinates of a potential hit are determined, it is necessary to verify if these coordinates fall within the defined region of the ray section, thereby confirming a valid hit.
-In some cases, only the virtual extension of the ray section may intersect with the surface, while the ray itself may have altered its direction due to the refraction on an adjacent surface.
+In some cases, only the virtual extension of the ray section intersects with the surface, while the ray itself may have altered its direction due to the refraction on an adjacent surface.

 To enhance efficiency, these calculations are executed in parallel threads,